 As an assassin, Shay kills some templars and takes a book.
-Inside the book are coordinates to precursor sites.
-Shay goes to one of the sites and tries to take it, it disintegrates, and the whole city it was under collapses.
+Inside the book are the coordinates of precursor sites.
+Shay goes to one of the sites and tries to take it, but it disintegrates, and the whole city it was under collapses.

 Now, that happened.
 People died.
 A whole city collapsed and sunk.
 That’s indisputable.
 So, when Shay goes to Achilles and explains it, it makes perfect sense for him to say “Ah well, let’s go to the rest of them!”
 That’s the conflict of the game.